TheExpertCoder00/BasketBallBox/README.md

 **BasketballBox** is a 3D multiplayer basketball game built with **Three.js** and **WebSockets**, where two players can compete 1v1 in real-time.
 You control your player in first-person view and use real basketball moves — dribble, shoot, dunk, block, and more.

+**Public repo updates are paused to protect secret keys.
+The game itself will keep getting updates until August 31, our final release**

 ---

 ## 🎮 Features